Advice and Tips

 ”An employee must make sure that their employer or health and safey representative are informed as soon as the employee becomes aware that harassment or discrimination are happening at their workplace.”

 What should you do if you feel you’re being subjected to mobbing?

-Cases of mobbing are generally difficult ones to prove.
+Mobbing cases can often be challenging to pursue further, for example in court.
 This is partly because it’s often difficult to prove that mobbing has actually taken place, and partly because there are usually several colleagues who might become involved in the process in ways they don’t want.